Financial Contagion in a Generalized Stochastic Block Model: Default Contagion on a Random Multi-type Network

 \subsection{Vertex Types}

 We begin by assigning to each institution $i\in[n]$ a type $\alpha_i\in[T]$, where $T\in\N$ is the fixed number of types.
 In the prominent case of a core-periphery network we choose $T=2$ and a bank $i\in[n]$ shall be a core bank if $\alpha_i=1$ resp.~a periphery bank if $\alpha_i=2$.
+Alternatively banks in one country or region could be assigned the same type.
 Hence the financial network is partitioned into sets of institutions of different types, which we also call blocks.